Set Password for Internal PostgreSQL Instances

 sudo /etc/init.d/alation shell

-2. To check if a password for set for the server database (Rosemeta), run the following command:
+2. To check if a password is set for the server database (Rosemeta), run the following command:

 alation_conf pgsql.config.password

-3. To check if a password for set for the Alation Analytics V1 database, run the following command:
+3. To check if a password is set for the Lineage database, run the following command:

-This will output the value of the alation_analytics.pgsql.password parameter.
+This command will output the value of the lineage-service.pgsql.password parameter.
 If a password is set, the value will be an encrypted password string.
 If not, there will be no value.

-To change the password, set a new password using the steps in Set Password on the Internal Postgres Databases.
+To change the passwords, set a new password using the steps in Set Passwords.

-Note that clearing PostgreSQL passwords requires a restart of the corresponding internal PostgreSQL instance.
+Clearing the Postgres passwords requires a restart of the corresponding internal Postgres instance.

 1. On the Alation host, enter the Alation shell: